-The costs of removal may be met by the Diocesan Board of Finance but only if the overall quotation on removal (see below) is £3,000 or less.
-If you wish to apply for an exception over £3,000 in cost, you will need to obtain a recommendation from your Archdeacon that will then be passed to the Finance Team.
+The costs of removal may be met by the Diocesan Board of Finance but only if the overall quotation on removal is £4,000 or less.
+This may cover packing (wrapping and boxing) of items if deemed necessary, but not the unpacking of the same.
+It may cover the disassembly and reassembly of furniture items and the unplugging and reattaching of large electrical items.
+If you wish to apply for an exception over £4,000 in cost because of specific and stated reasons, you will need to obtain a recommendation from your Archdeacon as to necessity on content and packing.
+The matter will be considered by the Finance Department and if required by the Diocesan Secretary.
+Her decision will be final.
+Specialist packing needs of items and insurance for high value possessions will not be considered and will need to be met separately by the household